kristine-kiki/Django_recipes_blog/README.md

 <li><strong>Admin Panel:</strong> Efficiently manage users, recipes, comments and pictures through the Django Admin panel.</li>

+## Agile Development Approach

+This project was developed following Agile principles to allow for iterative development, flexibility, and continuous improvement.
+While primarily a solo project, the Agile mindset was applied through:

+*   **User Stories:** The project began by defining clear user stories to capture the core requirements from different user perspectives.
+These served as the backlog of features to be implemented.
+*   **Iterative Development:** Features were developed in manageable chunks or iterations.
+For example, user authentication might be one iteration, followed by recipe creation, then commenting, etc. This allowed for focusing on specific functionalities and testing them before moving to the next.
+*   **Prioritization:** User stories and tasks were implicitly prioritized based on core functionality needed for a minimum viable product (MVP) and then expanded upon.
+*   **Regular Review (Self-Review):** At the end of developing a feature or a set of related features, a self-review process was undertaken to check against the user stories, test functionality, and identify any immediate bugs or areas for improvement.
+*   **Adaptability:** The Agile approach allowed for adapting to challenges or new insights during development.
+For instance, if a particular implementation proved difficult, alternative approaches could be considered.
+The "Bugs and Fixes" section reflects some of the adaptations and problem-solving that occurred.

+While formal Agile ceremonies were not applicable to this solo project, the core values of delivering working software incrementally, responding to feedback (even self-generated or from mentors), and focusing on user needs were central to the development process.
+The User Stories section and the "Bugs and Fixes" section provide insight into this iterative approach.

 ### User stories
 As a/an .. | I want to be able to ..
 --------|------------------------